barthel/maven-utils/doc/set-dependency-version.md

 ## Bulk change artifact version

-The main intention of scripts with the name prefix `set-dependency-version` is to change [Apache Maven][maven]¹ dependency artifact version in a bulk.
+The main intention of scripts with the name prefix `set-dependency-version` is to change the artifact version in a bulk.

+The most of these provided scripts are working on [Apache Maven][maven]¹ [POM][maven-pom] files.
+Additionally, for Eclipse RCP development, there are more interesting files which has to manipulate too.
+These files are a bunch of XML and non-XML files which have to manipulate easy.

 These scripts are not using [Apache Maven][maven]¹, rather they based on search-and-replace pattern in specific files (`pom.xml`, `MANIFEST.MF` ...).

 [ShellCheck][shellcheck]³ must be configured with the extended option [`-x`][SC1091]⁴ to validate these scripts correctly.

+And, YES, I know that manipulating XML files with [GNU core-utils][core-utils]⁵ like `sed` and `awk` is not recommended to use.
+I'll take a deeper look on [`xml-coreutils`][xml-coreutils].

+## Requirements

+Used command line tools:

+* `grep`
+* `xargs`
+* `sed`

 ### `set-dependency-version.sh`